wp-plugins/kerk-en-it-parish/readme.txt

 == Changelog ==

+= 0.2.1 =

+* Removed sample data
+* Fixed issue of adding masses in batch
+* Fixed issue with adding hour

 = 0.2.0 =

 * Fixed uninstall hook.
 Fixed double data insert on activation.

 = 0.1.1 =

 * Added mass times and mass types to the widget

 = 0.1 =

 * Introduction of plugin